SchedMD/slurm-gcp/doc/tpu-readme.md

 `--pause` causes foundry not to actually make the image.
 We don't need it; we only want the binaries.

-Add the TPU partition to the partitions array in the tfvars file.
+Add the TPU partition to the `instance_defs` array in the tfvars file. `machine_type` is not particularly important, so long as the number of cpus and the amount of memory on the machine_type is not less than you want to be available on the tpu vm and not more than is actually on the tpu vm.
+This is because the setup process looks up the machine type to configure the CPUs and available memory in Slurm.
 ```
   { name                 = "v2_32_v2_alpha"
     machine_type         = "n1-356-96-tpu"